 At Divers Direct, we know how important our coral reefs are to our sustainability.
-That’s why we partner with Friends of Our Florida Reefs.
-From helping get the organization off the ground, participating in stakeholder groups, having had staff serve on their board, to helping support the Bleach Watch program.
-We’re committed to helping the environment and organizations working to protect and preserve our aquatic ecosystems.
-Which is why we also partner with Florida Keys National Marine Sanctuary Foundation.
+That’s why we partner with Friends of Our Florida Reefs—from helping get the organization off the ground, participating in stakeholder groups, having had staff serve on their board, to helping support the Bleach Watch program.
+We’re committed to helping the environment and organizations working to protect and preserve our aquatic ecosystems, which is why we also partner with Florida Keys National Marine Sanctuary Foundation.

 Some of Our Partners Investing in Our Planet

 We work with as many companies as possible that focus on eco-conscious practices and investing in our planet.
-From eliminating harmful plastics and chemicals from their products to creating more sustainable and biodegradable packaging, here are a few of our many partners and a brief snip on how they’re making our planet a priority.
+From eliminating harmful plastics and chemicals from their products to creating more sustainable and biodegradable packaging, here are a few of our many partners and a brief overview on how they’re making our planet a priority.